 A Peer Support Specialist provides encouragement, information, and an understanding voice.
 We help our peers create and follow a plan for their own recovery.
 We also offer our experience to help our peers discover the many resources that are available to them as they recover.

 A Peer Support Specialist offers unique support in emergency, outpatient or inpatient mental health treatment settings.

 How to Become a Certified Peer Specialist

-In order to become a Certified Peer Specialist in Pennsylvania an individual must attend a two-week certification course offered by one of the two approved training vendors.
-The two organizations that are authorized by Pennsylvania to offer the certification training are the Institute for Recovery and Community Integration through The Mental Health Association of Southeast Pennsylvania and RI International Consulting.
+In order to become a Certified Peer Specialist in Pennsylvania an individual must attend a two-week certification course offered by one of the three approved training vendors.
+The three organizations that are authorized by Pennsylvania to offer the certification training are the Institute for Recovery through Mental Health Partnerships, RI Consulting, and the Copeland Center for Wellness and Recovery.
 All of the certification trainings that we are aware of are listed on the ‘Upcoming Peer Support Certification Trainings’ page of this website.
 Click here to go to that page now.
 If you don’t see any trainings in your area you may want to contact the training vendors directly in case there are trainings we’ve not been made aware of.
 Also, if they know there is a high demand in a particular region of Pennsylvania they may be willing to add a class in that area.
 Links to the vendor’s websites can be found by clicking here.

 How does it work?

 It’s simple.
 We use knowledge, skills, and experience that come from having “been there” ourselves, to help others work toward meaningful recovery from mental illness.